deano2390/MaterialShowcaseView/README.md

 }
 ```

-Then add the dependency to module build.gradle:
+Then add the dependency to your module's build.gradle:

 /app/build.gradle
 ```groovy